zzb5233/tutorials/utils/README.md

     * *program*.
 Defines the program inserted into the switch (data plane). <u>Note</u>: If this parameter is not set, then the execution assumes the default P4 file (passed on startup).
     * *runtime_json*.
 Defines the path for the control plane file.
-    * *runtime_cli*.
-Also defines the path for the control plane file.
-This file is directed at actions that are only supported by the switch_cli interface (such as setting up mirroring).
+    * *cli_input*.
+Defines the path for a command file to be executed in the switch's CLI.
+This file is directed at actions that are only supported by the switch_cli interface (such as setting up mirroring or setting queue rates and depths).

 * **links**.
 Defines the links between network nodes.
 The following list format is used:
     ```[Node1, Node2, Latency, Bandwidth]```, where nodes can be defined as ```<Hostname>```, for hosts, and ```<SwitchName>-<SwitchPort>``` for switches.
 Both *latency* and *bandwidth* are optional, where *latency* is an integer defined in milliseconds(ms) and *bandwidth* is a float defined in megabits per second (Mb/s).